 Here is an image from one of my listings before.

 The reality is if you want to make money you need to invest money.
-Either in your shills or in tools to help you get the professional look that other shop have and are your direct competitors.
+Either in your skills or in tools to help you get the professional look that other shop.
 Your products might even be better but if you don’t make that obvious you tank the sale.

 Adobe Lightroom is a must have tool for me as it saves me hours on editing.
 The course that taught me everything I know about it The Lazy Girl’s Guide to Lightroom.
 No bulk of fluff, just action pack with great results.